spaceitup/checkout-android/README.md

 ## DialogParameters
 The DialogParameters in the PaymentTheme holds parameters to theme popup dialog windows.
 The Payment SDK contain two different dialogs, the DateDialog for setting expiry dates and MessageDialog to show warning and errors.

-Code sample how to set the WidgetParameters in the PaymentTheme:
+Code sample how to set the DialogParameters in the PaymentTheme:
 ```
 DialogParameters dialogParams = DialogParameters.createBuilder().
 setDateTitleStyle(R.style.CustomText_Medium).